PT&E After School program

 Monthly “peace circles” with all scholar athletes, learning through community service projects the importance of peace at PT&E, at school, at home, and in our community and world.

 Monthly family meetings where their parents/guardians, attend meetings that focus on parent education, assistance, and advocacy.

 Weekly guitar lessons, learn more here

 Science activities with the Portland Junior Scientists, from Jesuit High School

 THE NEED FOR PT&E

-Portland Public Schools recently reported that only 67% of students graduate from high school in four years, with many failing to get their diplomas.
-Gang activity is also on the rise in North and Northeast Portland, with minority and at-risk students particularly impacted.
-To address these alarming trends, PT&E delivers proven athletic and academic services that foster self-sufficiency and help participants develop the skills and confidence to succeed in school and beyond.
+Portland Public Schools recently reported that only 73% of students graduate from high school in four years, with many failing to get their diplomas.
+PT&E delivers proven academic and athletic services that foster self-sufficiency and help participants develop the skills and confidence to succeed in school and beyond.
 Our focus on parent education and citizen engagement also promotes healthier lifestyles for families and the broader community.

-PT&E has a twenty-year record of success delivering services that significantly impact the lives of underserved children and their families.
-Of the 35 PT&E High School Tennis Academy members, 34 graduated from high school and are currently attending college, one is currently a senior at Benson High School.
+PT&E has a twenty-two year record of success delivering services that significantly impact the lives of underserved children and their families.
+Of the 38 PT&E High School Tennis Academy members, all have graduated high school on time and 36 have gone on to attend community college or a 4 year university.
 The USTA/National Junior Tennis & Learning (NJTL) network ranked PT&E as a “Best in Class” program for the quality and impact of our low-cost tennis, education, and life-skills programming.
 PT&E is recognized as one of the top NJTL Chapters of the over 600 chapters in the country.
 PT&E participants regularly receive scholarships and class honors for good behavior and academic progress.
 Our presence at the St. Johns Racquet Center has revitalized our North Portland neighborhood and made PT&E an indispensable community resource.